krakchris/TreeTect/README.md

 ## OpenData
 Treetect was was tested on Worldview-2/3, Pleiades and SkySat and Aerial imagery.
-If you do not have access to Commercial High Resolution Imagery you can find a NAIP Dataset Here
+If you do not have access to Commercial High Resolution Imagery you can find a NAIP Dataset [here](https://azure.microsoft.com/en-us/services/open-datasets/catalog/naip/)